How Does a Solar Power Plant Work?

 Solar power thermal plants

 When we imagine solar panels, we usually think of the solar PV cells described above, increasingly seen on the roofs of homes and businesses everywhere.
-But solar thermal plants capture solar radiation which is then used to create steam that indirectly generates electricity, rather than directly, as do solar PV panels.
-They work using either linear collectors, parabolic trough collectors, or solar dishes.
+But solar thermal plants capture solar radiation which is then used to create steam that indirectly generates electricity, rather than directly, as does solar PV technology.
+Solar PV panels work by using either linear collectors, parabolic trough collectors, or solar dishes.

 Parabolic troughs are parabola shaped (gently curved) panels that focus the sun’s rays onto a collector, and they can move to track the position of the sun.
 The concentrated light heats a fluid which is collected centrally and then used to boil water in a steam turbine, which generates the electricity.